 Do we NEED Wedding Insurance?

-Depends.
+It depends.
 You’ll see vastly different opinions swirling around.
 I’m simply here to share the information and the facts with you.
 Sadly, I’m NOT here to tell you whether or not you need or should have it.
 (Maybe not the answer you wanted to hear, but this is one of those areas where I just can’t give you a straightforward yes or no answer!)

 The cost for a basic wedding insurance policy can be just a couple hundred dollars – which might be totally worth it.